Emergency Sanitation 101 – Make a DIY Twin-Bucket Emergency Toilet

 Except you just might.
 If you have taken time this month to survey the hazards for your area you will know that disruption of our sewage systems is a very real possibility.
 I am encouraging you to know the basics of emergency sanitation and have supplies ready so you can create an emergency toilet.

-Last week, through a comedy of errors, we were without water for 18 hours in the evening.
+Last week, through a comedy of errors, we were without water for 18 hours and with no help from plumber (like this guy from Brazil).
 My family was freaked.
 No turning on the faucet (they tried repeatedly, muscle memory you know) No water from the refrigerator door, no showers and no toilet flushing!

 Your short term solution could be a single-bucket camping toilet (like this one from Amazon), but those fill up fast.
 A Google search today had various designs in the price range of $17-$125.
 You will also need to consider how to dispose of the waste once it is full.
 Improper disposal of the contents can lead to polluted groundwater and disease.

 In a previous Emergency Sanitation post we suggested that you might want to turn your home toilet into a port-a-potty.
-This twin-bucket system is another alternative – one that makes disposal of your waste easier and more sanitary.
+The twin-bucket system my family will use in case of an emergency is another alternative – one that makes disposal of your waste easier and more sanitary.

 We’re Talking Pee and Poo